Italy's "Get back on board, damn it!" T-shirts a hit

 Italians have made a hero of coast guard officer Gregorio De Falco for his angry exchange with skipper Francesco Schettino -- who has been blamed for the accident and is now under house arrest accused of manslaughter, causing a shipwreck and abandoning ship.

-Stefano Ramponi, owner of the Lipsiasoft web agency that is producing the T-shirts and selling them on the Internet for 12.9 euros, said they had become an instant hit both in Italy and abroad.
+Stefano Ramponi, owner of the Lipsiasoft web agency that is producing the T-shirts and selling them on the Internet for 12.9 euros ($16.63), said they had become an instant hit both in Italy and abroad.

 "We have had a lot of requests from all over the world, from Brazil, Hong Kong, also from Germany and France, the UK.
 Everyone is asking us for it," he said.